wemmertc/webpage/index.md

 layout: default
 ---

-> When you’re fundraising, it’s AI
-When you’re hiring, it’s ML
-When you’re implementing, it’s linear regression
-When you’re debugging, it’s printf()

 # Research

 Full professor in Computer Science, SDC team of the Engineering, Computer and Imaging Sciences Laboratory of the University of Strasbourg

-#Keywords# : ensemble clustering, high-level image analysis, knowledge extraction, histopathological images analysis
+**Keywords**: ensemble clustering, high-level image analysis, knowledge extraction, histopathological images analysis

 ## Current projects and collaborations